AmbireTech/adex-protocol/components/smart-platform.md

 ------------------------------

-@TODO the stateRoot is a merkle root of (eventsHash, balance...)
 @TODO balancesRoot allows to withdraw but not more than the overall channel deposit
 @TODO benefits: continuous guarantee that you can withdraw your earnings, UX, bid selection, etc.
 @TODO how a publisher would withdraw their earnings; describe gas costs - each merkle proof is log 2 hashes; ~18 words need to be passed as args

-@TODO channel spec: the stateRoot contains eventsHash; events should always be linked by containing a hash to the previous event, to ensure an immutable data structure; however, we should decide if eventsHash should also be a merkle root, in order to allow people ot check if events are genuine
+@TODO channel spec: the stateRoot contains lastEventHash; events should always be linked by containing a hash to the previous event, to ensure an immutable data structure; however, we should decide merkelize all events, in order to allow people ot check if events are genuine

 @TODO impl adex-smart-platform: rust? simple API, on top of SQL (sqlite/postgres both supported) and tokio for networking (zap?); WASM state transition function
 @TODO can adex-smart-platform be designed in a blockchain-agnostic way; the blockchain interface should allow to enumerate channels, sign a channel state update
-@TODO describe the `adex-smart-platform` node implementation: performance is critical;  needs to easily scale horizontally and sharding needs to be thought of; needs merkle trees too, but the channel would merely be open with (deposit, timeout) and advanced with (seq, stateRoot, sigA, sigB); the channel can be checkpointed at any time, or settled (remaining funds returned to whoever opened it)
+@TODO describe the `adex-smart-platform` node implementation: performance is critical;  needs to easily scale horizontally and sharding needs to be thought of; needs merkle trees too, but the channel would merely be open with (deposit, timeout) and advanced with (stateRoot, signatures)

 @TODO header bidding spec; On each open of a publisher website, it would pull all bids from the operator and select a bid (campaign), and send events

 @TODO channel full spec: validator logic same as OCEAN, except no rewards (rewards can be included in the balance tree); only channelStart (locks up a deposit), channelWithdraw, channelTimeout; timeouts are for extreme byzantine cases (validators offline)
-@TODO channel spec: describe channelWithdraw (array of `channelHash, (stateRoot,signatures), merkleProof`); describe on-chain guarantees against double spending and why they work in a unidirectional channel; global withdrawn[channel] and withdrawnByAddr[channel][spender] where `require(addr!=advertiser)` is not allowed to withdraw; also `assert(available > alreadyWithdrawn)`
+@TODO channel spec: describe channelWithdraw (array of `channelHash, (stateRoot, signatures), merkleProof`); describe on-chain guarantees against double spending and why they work in a unidirectional channel; global withdrawn[channel] and withdrawnByAddr[channel][spender]; also `assert(available > alreadyWithdrawn)`
-@TODO channel spec: when you withdrawFromChannels, should state messages be used to checkpoint on-chain or just for the withdraw? we should, to prevent the advertiser timing out the channel; it's a security consideration

 @TODO channel spec: explain why sequence is not needed
 @TODO channel spec: explain why challenge period is not needed
 @TODO channel spec: the worst byzantine case if the validators do not allow the advertiser to close their campaign (exhaust the channel by paying the remainder to themselves)
 @TODO channel spec: since we only check for supermajority now w/o rewarding, we can check `require(supermajority(validators, sigs))`; validator rewards can be added to the balances tree - the publisher-side (smart platform) would add themselves a reward and the advertiser might authorize it

-events might be bundled into one sequence advancement at each next seq, sum(balances) must be >= to sum(previous.balances) at each next seq, every balances[x] must be >= to previous.balances[x] sum(balances) must never > channel.totalDeposit

-with an OCEAN-style validator structure: at each state transition, the leading validator (validators[0] ?) proposes a new state, and other validators sign it adapting the current contracts is super easy; new states: Unknown, Active, Exhausted, TimedOut; functions: channelStart, channelWithdraw (does not change state/checkpoint, only changes withdrawn[channel] and withdrawnByAddr[channel][spender]), channelTimeout; the bid is removed, you pass channel at the beginning;
+with an OCEAN-style validator structure: at each state transition, the leading validator (validators[0]) proposes a new state, and other validators sign it adapting the current contracts is super easy; new states: Unknown, Active, Exhausted, TimedOut; functions: channelStart, channelWithdraw (does not change state/checkpoint, only changes withdrawn[channel] and withdrawnByAddr[channel][spender]), channelTimeout; the bid is removed, you pass channel at the beginning;

 @TODO channel spec: describe timeouts, and how they're really last resort; if you expect the channel to be exhausted in 1m, the timeout should be 3x that (3m)

-@TODO channel spec: decide whether the contract would still have deposit/withdraw entry points or just add those to channelStart and channelWithdraw
+@TODO channel spec: the way to withdraw/deposit into the channel will be channelStart and withdrawFromChannels

-@TODO one more interesting spec thing to think about: pre-paying for impressions: the leader would sign a state update that PAYS first, and the impression will be shown after
+@TODO adex-smart-platform: one more interesting spec thing to think about: pre-paying for impressions: the leader would sign a state update that PAYS first, and the impression will be shown after

-@TODO describe at what point (how many unreported events) the smart platform (publisher/supply) would decide to untrust the channel; or at which point an individual publisher might stop trusting it (e.g. invalid balances tree)
+@TODO describe at what point (how many unreported events) the smart platform (publisher/supply) would decide to untrust the channel; or at which point an individual publisher might stop trusting it (e.g. invalid balances tree); perhaps a % of the min impressions for a campaign
 @TODO a nice privacy preserving property would be that the platform wouldn't reveal which wallet (in terms of revenue in the balances part of the state tree) belongs to which publisher; that way you can't see where the money from an advertising campaign is flowing, even if everyone withdrawls

 @TODO: consider libp2p for communicating between payment channel participants